 DHEC entered into a cooperative agreement with the EPA to launch the “Leaders in Environmental Action Pilot” (LEAP).
 The agreement helped to provide grants and technical assistance to an Environmental Justice community in each of the state’s four (4) regions.
 Each of the selected projects worked to address an issue that was unique to that community.

-- The project selected for the upstate region, the ReGenesis Project, would later go on to receive a numerous awards including the American Planning Association’s National Planning Excellence Award for Advancing Diversity & Social Change (in Honor of Paul Davidoff) and the EPA’s national “Environmental Justice Achievement Award.”
+- The project selected for the upstate region, the ReGenesis Community Development Corporation, would later go on to receive a numerous awards including the American Planning Association’s National Planning Excellence Award for Advancing Diversity & Social Change (in Honor of Paul Davidoff) and the EPA’s national “Environmental Justice Achievement Award.”